Jose-MPM/Notes/Courses/English V/English Topics.md

             - mail-mailed(enviado)
             - give-given
             - do-done
             - score-scored(marcado, anotado)
             - wear-worn
             - fly-flown
             - meet-met
             - pay-paid
             - see-seen
-        * No se que es:
             - fly-flew

         * Just: We use JUST with the Present Perfect to talk about things that happened a short time before now
             - The game has just finished

         * Already:
-            - Already is used with Present Perfect to emphasize that something happened before now, or before it was expected to happen:
+            - Already is used with Present Perfect to emphasize[em 'fisaice] that something happened before now, or before it was expected to happen:
                 - Do you want something to eat?
 No , thanks.
 I have already eaten.
             - Already we're between the haves and the verb (more formal correct position)
-                - I'*ve* **already** *spent* my wages.
+                - I'*ve* **already** *spent* my wages. sueldo-salario
+                    + Ya he gastado mi sueldo.
                 - I have already done it
+                    + Lo he hecho
             - Or at the end of the sentence without changing the meating.
-                - I have done it already
+                - I have done it already.
+                - I've spent my wages already.

         * Yet: We use YET with a negative verb to say that something HAS NOT HAPPENED, but we think that it will happen.
-            - They haven't replied to my e-mail letter yet.
+            - They haven't replied[ri-plaid] to my e-mail letter yet.

         * We use YET in questions to ask whether something that we expect to happen, has happened.
             - Has it stopped raining yet?
             - Have you found a new apartment yet?

         * Notice that we usually put YET at the end of a negative statement or question:
             - They haven't replied to my e-mail yet.
             + Have I finished yet?
 No, sorry, we haven't finished yet.